ianduke25/Text_Embedding_Manager/README.md

 # Text Embedding Manager

 The Text Embedding Manager is a tool designed for attorneys, activists, and anyone needing to analyze and understand large corpuses of textual data efficiently.
-By leveraging advanced machine learning techniques, this application allows users to search for sentences semantically similar to a given target sentence-- allowing fast, automated sifting through extensive collections of documents such as body camera transcripts, jail calls, and other significant textual datasets.
+By leveraging advanced machine learning techniques, this application allows users to search for sentences semantically similar to a given target sentence-- allowing fast, automated sifting through extensive collections of documents such as body camera transcripts, jail call transcripts, and other large textual datasets.

 ## Features